FOC: Understanding Its Meanings and Applications in 2026

 What is the most common meaning of FOC?

-How do I know which meaning of FOC to use?
+How do I know which meaning of FOC is intended?